NTT123/pax/docs/index.rst

 ===============================

 PAX is a stateful pytree library for training neural networks using JAX.
-It is designed to be simple and easy to use while preserving benefits from JAX.
+It is designed to be simple and easy to use while preserving benefits of JAX.

 .. code-block:: python

     class SGD(pax.Module):
       velocity: pax.Module
       learning_rate: float
       momentum: float